rjmags1/algorithms-practice/leetcode/21_merge_two_sorted_lists.md

 ```

 ## Notes
-- Sentinel simplifies edge cases where `list1` and `list2` heads have same value.
+- Sentinel simplifies edge cases where `list1` and `list2` heads have same value, and makes implementation simpler by simply allowing us to add the next smallest node to the tail of the LL with sentinel as the first node.